-It can be a 'hidden disability', people may not be able to tell that you have Autism from your appearance alone.
+It can be a 'hidden disability'.
+People may not be able to tell that you have Autism from your appearance alone.
 This makes it difficult to understand certain behaviours.

 Difficulties and sensitivities experienced with Autism

-People with Autism are likely to experience:
+Autistic people are likely to experience:

 - Difficulties with social communication and interaction for example confusion in understanding and using verbal/ non language

 - Restricted and repetitive routines, behaviours and interests.